dimitrop/dimitrop.github.io/_pages/about.md

-and Head of the Reliability Engineering Directorate at the [National Infrastructures for Research and Technology](https://grnet.gr/en/) (GRNET), where I lead the design and implementation of advanced infrastructures supporting digital governance, academic, and research services used by millions of Greek citizens.
+and Head of the Reliability Engineering Directorate at the [National Infrastructures for Research and Technology](https://grnet.gr/en/) (GRNET), where I lead the design and implementation of advanced infrastructures supporting governmental and academic services used by millions of Greek citizens.

 I received my Ph.D. in
 [Secure Software Development Technologies](https://thesis.ekt.gr/thesisBookReader/id/43152#page/1/mode/2up)